krzysztofj1234567890/computer-science-basics-tutorials/aws_certifications/aws_architect_exam.md

 Health Check needs to be configured for Route 53 to become aware of application down scenarios.
 It will then act on the routing configuration specified

+#### Your app is using a third party API for some of the functionality.
+Requests from your app to the API needs to be digitally signed using keys issued by the third party.
+You are planning to use CloudFront to reach the global audience for the app, and you would like to call the third party API from CloudFront Edge location directly.
+What approach would you use?

+With Lambda@Edge, you can run your application logic at Edge locations.
+You can configure CloudFront to invoke the Lambda@Edge function to digitally sign the requests for third party API.
+Deploying third-party integration components of your app in multiple regions is not required as it increases complexity and cost.

+#### You would like to point your zone apex to your elastic load balancer.
+Which record type would you use?

+Use Alias record.
+To point Zone Apex Record (example.com is zone apex. www.example.com is a subdomain) to another AWS supported endpoint, you need to use the Alias record

+#### You want to configure all your email servers in Route 53.
+Which record type would you use?

+MX Record is used for specifying mail servers in your domain

+#### Your application must be accessible only from certain countries.
+What routing policy would you use?

+Route 53 Geolocation based routing can route based on Continent, Country and for some regions at State level

+#### An application uses Geolocation Based Routing on Route 53.
+Route 53 is unable to pinpoint the originating location of a request.
+In this case, what will be Route 53's response?

+Route 53 uses the caller IP address to determine the location.
+On some occasions, Route 53 may not be able to determine the precise location of the user.
+For these scenarios, you can configure a default record that handles both queries from IP addresses that are not mapped to any location and queries that come from locations that you haven’t created geolocation records for

+#### Can you share the same Private DNS Hosted Zone entries with multiple VPCs across different regions?

+Yes.
+You can enable multiple VPCs across the same or different regions in a Private Hosted Zone

+#### The latency of a CloudFront application is inconsistent for global users.
+Some requests are extremely fast, while others are very slow.
+What could be the cause of this issue?

+Requests are going to the origin.
+During a cache-miss, CloudFront route the request to the origin.
+Request response time, in this case, depends on how far the origin is from the user and how long an origin takes to respond.
+CloudFront does not support region-specific origins.
+With anycast routing, the request is routed to the nearest edge location.
+When Geo-restrictions are enabled, CloudFront will simply block requests from countries that are not allowed access.

+#### The requests for a web application need to be routed to the webserver close to the user.
+Which of these options would you use?

+Use Route 53 latency-based routing.
+With Route 53, you can configure region-specific endpoints.
+Route 53 will respond with the nearest endpoint address for a DNS query

+#### A request needs to be routed to the nearest healthy endpoint.
+The application needs to respond very quickly to changing health conditions of endpoints.
+Which of these options would you use?

+The __global accelerator__ automatically routes requests to the nearest endpoint.
+Since the routing decision is made for each request, it can instantly respond to changes in the health conditions of endpoints.
+Route 53 will also work.
+However, it is based on DNS based endpoint resolution.
+DNS records are cached for the duration specified in the TTL parameter.
+So, a client may attempt to connect an unhealthy, but closest endpoint until new DNS records are fetched.

+#### A company wants to minimize disruption during software upgrades.
+Which of these options would you use?

+With __Global Accelerator__, you can control traffic flow to your regional endpoints.
+You can easily perform region-by-region upgrades by reducing traffic-dial to 0 for a region.
+Weight parameter is useful for distributing traffic in-proportion that you specify across multiple endpoints in a single region.
+This is useful for blue-green deployment.
+There is no need to remove regions from a Global accelerator.
+Route 53 failover routing is used for active-passive failover and Weighted routing is used for routing traffic to resources in proportions that you specify.DNS solution is slow to respond